wangenau/eminus/docs/further.rst

 .. code-block:: console

-   pip install sphinx furo sphinxcontrib-bibtex sphinx-build -b html ./docs ./public
+   pip install sphinx furo sphinx-design sphinxcontrib-bibtex sphinx-build -b html ./docs ./public

 The documentation build time can be shortened by using more processes, e.g., with